JIHAD IN THE KORAN

-To avoid His Messenger getting cold feet the night before the battle, in a dream Allah made the enemy appear to be much fewer and repeated the same illusion the next day to a fully awake Prophet.
+To avoid His Messenger getting cold feet the night before the battle, in a dream Allah made the enemy appear to be much fewer, then repeated the same illusion the next day to a fully awake Prophet.

 8:44 And [remember] when He showed them to you, as you met, few in your eyes, and made you few in their eyes; so that Allah might bring about a matter already decreed.
 And unto Allah shall all matters return.

-If only the Prophet was subjected to the illusion of a small Meccan army, then, the following verse, where the believers saw themselves outnumbered two to one, makes sense:
+If only Muhammad was subjected to the illusion of a small Meccan army, then the following verse, where the believers saw themselves outnumbered two to one, makes sense:

-The Mohsin Khan translation disputes Allah’s estimate, making it 3 to 1, and the sign was for the Jews.
+The Mohsin Khan Saudi-sponsored, supremacist, anti-Semitic translation disputes Allah’s estimate, making it 3-to-1, and the sign was for the Jews.

 3:13 There has already been a sign for you (O Jews) in the two armies that met (in combat i.e. the Battle of Badr).
 One was fighting in the Cause of Allah, and as for the other, (they) were disbelievers.
 They (the believers) saw them (the disbelievers) with their own eyes twice their number (although they were thrice their number).
 And Allah supports with His Victory whom He wills.
 Verily, in this is a lesson for those who understand.

 No matter their relative strength, the believers held the high ground.
-They would have abandoned that strategic position and attacked the caravan (“cavalcade” in revelation 8:42), with disastrous result, had Allah not already decided how the battle would unfold and why.
+They would have abandoned that strategic position and attacked the caravan (“cavalcade” in Revelation 8:42) with disastrous results, had God not already decided how the battle should unfold.

-The Muslim defeated the Meccans at the famous battle of Badr with Allah taking credit for the victory.
-And why shouldn't He.
-After all, He did send an army of invisible angels to help the Muslims defeat their enemy, and made it possible for the believers to fall asleep, in an uncharacteristic rain, the night before the battle.
+The Muslim army defeated the Meccans at the famous battle of Badr, with Allah taking credit for the victory.
+And why shouldn't He?
+After all, He did send an army of invisible angels to help the Muslims defeat their enemy, and made it possible for the believers to fall asleep, in an atypical rain, the night before the battle.

-8:9 And when you called upon your Lord for help, He answered you: “I will re-enforced you with a thousand angels following one another.”
+8:9 And when you called upon your Lord for help, He answered you: “I will reinforce you with a thousand angels following one another.”

 8:10 Allah did this only as good tidings and that your hearts might be assured thereby.
 Victory comes only from Allah; Allah is indeed Mighty and Wise.